ARTICLE

 Ref. sup.: #1 is the widest one.
 Ref. location: N = North Hemisphere; S = Southern Hemisphere; Eq = Equator; in parenthesis, N - S boundaries constellations (as seen from the Equator to the pole) and main zodiacal sign on the same parallel.
 Ref. stars: from greater to lesser magnitude (lower than 3).

-Sources: astropixels.com by Fred Spenak shares a wide range of astronomic ephemeris including several decades, space photographies and the list of 88 constellations approved by the International Astronomic Union (IAU) since 1922.
-Star names with mostly anatomic and animal meanings derived from Arabic, Sumerian and Persian phrases and terms, and few ones from Greece and Rome (on www.wikipedia.org).
+Sources: astropixels.com by Fred Espenak shares a wide range of astronomic ephemeris including several decades, space photographies and the list of 88 constellations approved by the International Astronomic Union (IAU) since 1922.
+Star names from www.wikipedia.org.

 Touch here to visualize planispheres (arbitrary colors).
-Place the mouse or finger (mobile) over the constellations to see figures and stars (lower than 3).
+Then touch them to see stars and patterns (magnitude lower than 3).

 Atlases

-The original works of cartographers being mentioned in this article are available as digitilized documents in online public libraries.
-Viewers include descriptions of books (in Latin language) and high quality zoom viewing, with option for free downloading.
+The original works of cartographers mentioned in this article are available as digitilized documents on online public libraries.
+The viewers include descriptions of books (in Latin language) and high quality zoom viewing, with option for free downloading.
 Links at the bottom of each block.
 Some of the images are courtesy of The Linda Hall Library of Science, Engineering & Technology.

 Ian Ridpath's website